Saheel19/Interview/README.md

 npm install xlsx
 npm start (This will then start the running of react.js which will start up the program on a webpage) You will be greeted with a login page and under the login page there is Parse heading which will allow you to choose an excel file from you system in order to view it
+There is an excel file included in src>Components>Application Details.xlsx